50 Call Centre Training Tips

 The resulting information not only creates training opportunities but also enables refinement of scripts, improving the overall performance of the contact centre.

-For more on what speech analytics can do for you, read our: Beginners Guide to Speech Analytics
+For more information on speech analytics, read our article: Beginners Guide to Speech Analytics

 Training feedback can be solicited by way of a training feedback form, end-of-the-program quiz and impact of training surveys.